mlfearon/nosema-floral-visitation/data/README.md

 totdur_min	Total duration of the video recording in minutes (continuous) totdur_sec	Total duration of the video recording in seconds (continuous) Genus		Code to identify the three groups that we were testing for differences in visitation behavior
-		APME = Apis mellifera
+				APME = Apis mellifera (hoenybees)
-		BOMB = Bombus spp
+				BOMB = Bombus spp (bumblebees)
-		Other = all other pollinators
+				PEPO = Eucera pruinosa (squash bees)
-visits		The number of honeybee, bumblebee, or other pollinators visits to a flower during the video recording duration (number of visits per 30 min). rate		The rate of honeybee, bumblebee, or other pollinators visits to a flower per minute (number of visits per min). dur		The duration (seconds) of honeybee, bumblebee, or other pollinators visits to a flower (interacting with any part). dur2		The duration (seconds) of honeybee, bumblebee, or other pollinators that were only interacting with the petals of the flower. dur3		The duration (seconds) of honeybee, bumblebee, or other pollinators that were only interacting with the nectar of the flower. dur4		The duration (seconds) of honeybee, bumblebee, or other pollinators that were only interacting with the pollen/stamen of the flower. dur5		The duration (seconds) of honeybee, bumblebee, or other pollinators that were interacting with the pollen/stamen and nectar simultaneously of the flower. visitdur	The duration per visit (seconds per visit) of honeybee, bumblebee, or other pollinators visits to a flower (interacting with any part). visitdur2	The duration per visit (seconds per visit) of honeybee, bumblebee, or other pollinators that were only interacting with the petals of the flower. visitdur3	The duration per visit (seconds per visit) of honeybee, bumblebee, or other pollinators that were only interacting with the nectar of the flower. visitdur4	The duration per visit (seconds per visit) of honeybee, bumblebee, or other pollinators that were only interacting with the pollen/stamen of the flower. visitdur5	The duration per visit (seconds per visit) of honeybee, bumblebee, or other pollinators that were interacting with the pollen/stamen and nectar simultaneously of the flower.
+				Other = all other pollinators (not including those above) visits		The number of honeybee, bumblebee, squash bee, or other pollinators visits to a flower during the video recording duration (number of visits per 30 min). rate		The rate of honeybee, bumblebee, squash bee, or other pollinators visits to a flower per minute (number of visits per min). dur			The duration (seconds) of honeybee, bumblebee, squash bee, or other pollinators visits to a flower (interacting with any part). dur2		The duration (seconds) of honeybee, bumblebee, squash bee, or other pollinators that were only interacting with the petals of the flower. dur3		The duration (seconds) of honeybee, bumblebee, squash bee, or other pollinators that were only interacting with the nectar of the flower. dur4		The duration (seconds) of honeybee, bumblebee, squash bee, or other pollinators that were only interacting with the pollen/stamen of the flower. dur5		The duration (seconds) of honeybee, bumblebee, squash bee, or other pollinators that were interacting with the pollen/stamen and nectar simultaneously of the flower. visitdur	The duration per visit (seconds per visit) of honeybee, bumblebee, squash bee, or other pollinators visits to a flower (interacting with any part). visitdur2	The duration per visit (seconds per visit) of honeybee, bumblebee, squash bee, or other pollinators that were only interacting with the petals of the flower. visitdur3	The duration per visit (seconds per visit) of honeybee, bumblebee, squash bee, or other pollinators that were only interacting with the nectar of the flower. visitdur4	The duration per visit (seconds per visit) of honeybee, bumblebee, squash bee, or other pollinators that were only interacting with the pollen/stamen of the flower. visitdur5	The duration per visit (seconds per visit) of honeybee, bumblebee, squash bee, or other pollinators that were interacting with the pollen/stamen and nectar simultaneously of the flower.
 Lat			Latitude coordinate for the Site
 Long		Longitude coordinate for the Site